Thoubal district: Economy

-Tourism Spots
+Places of interest

 Khongjom

+Khongjom is the site where the last battle of the Anglo-Manipur War of 1891 was fought between the Manipuris and the British soldiers.
 It is situated 10 km to the south of Thoubal town and 32 km from Imphal.
-It is the place where last battle of Anglo-Manipur War 1891 was fought between the Manipuris and the British soldiers.
-Khongjom war memorial park has been constructed and on the top Kheba hillock. statue of Paona brajabashi is erected.
-Every year on 23 April Khongjom day is celebrated in this spot.
+Khongjom War Memorial Park is located on the top of Kheba hillock.
+A statue of Paona Brajabashi is also located here.
+Every year on 23 April, Khongjom Day is celebrated at this spot.